adamp-github/adamp-github.github.io/index.md

 - The load balancer is required to be public facing for Cloudfront.
 - 403 errors can be the result of alternate names not being set in the distribution
 - If CloudFront is rewiriting the http request header, a policy is required to passthrough the http header
-There's more detail provide in [this StackOverflow post](https://stackoverflow.com/questions/69399672/how-to-have-an-aws-elb-forward-the-actual-host-name-to-the-target-group-instead):
+There's more detail provided in [this StackOverflow post](https://stackoverflow.com/questions/69399672/how-to-have-an-aws-elb-forward-the-actual-host-name-to-the-target-group-instead):

 >In CloudFront, you need to create a new origin request policy, not a cache policy: